 We can present extracts for the Progressive, Perfect, as well as the Simple.

 There is one more pattern.
 Grammars name it the Perfect Progressive.
-We can get to know it better in our further language journey.
-APPENDIX 4 has patterns for all the four Aspects.
+We can get to know it better in our further journey.
+Feel welcome.